enrike/ehu-abstractions/readme.txt

 --- To do ---

+list_folder does not work properly with abs_path delete makeymakey object, the gemkeyboard codes are totally non crossplatform win object ESC key window close does not work fine because keycodes are not consistent add scale_rect object

 - timed_bang : on/off, fix loop
 - video does not bang on loop when go_to
 - fix bypass in picture object. should go back to original image when bypass goes off